starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/calling_contracts.rst

 Getting the caller address
 --------------------------

-You can retrieve the address of the contract that invoked your function (if the function was called by another contract) using the ``get_caller_address()`` library function:
+If your function was called by another contract, you can retrieve the address of that contract using the ``get_caller_address()`` library function:

 .. tested-code:: cairo get_caller_address